Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;Typically, the larger something is, the more efficient it is (up to a point).<br>
 &ensp;&ensp;&ensp;&ensp;e.g., HVAC units are more efficient the larger they are.<br>
 &ensp;&ensp;Economy of Scale increases Capex because larger items cost more and use more power and cooling,<br>
-&ensp;&ensp;but decreases Opex because there are fewer things to maintain (install, configure, etc.).<br>
+&ensp;&ensp;but decreases Opex because there are fewer things to maintain.<br>

 Performance:<br>
 &ensp;&ensp;Performance is a Full Stack endeavor.<br>